 Whisk the butter, oil, salt and sugar until the mix is creamy and fluffy.

 Add the eggs, one at a time, mixing well between each addition.
-Mix in the milk and vanilla.
+Mix in the milk (and vinegar) mix and vanilla.

 - In a separate bowl, sieve the flour and baking powder together and whisk to combine.